⚠️ System is currently offline — submissions won't go through. Please notify reception.

 First I want you to know that I am not an orthodontic specialist.
 I am a general dentist who practices orthodontics, having taken an extensive program in orthodontic treatment, and continue to do so.

 As a rule, excellent orthodontic results can be achieved with informed and cooperative patients.
-Thus, the following information is supplied to anyone considering orthodontic treatment in our practice.
 While recognising the benefits of a pleasing smile and healthy teeth, you should also be aware that orthodontics has some risks and limitations.
-These seldom are enough to contraindicate treatment, but should be considered in making the decision to undergo orthodontic treatment.

 Oral Hygiene